 Where does this “lead-the-band” though?
 What does exploration, authorship, and the ability to make choices say for games, and their inclusion to music?
 Are they all that different in approach?
 More in the coming weeks.

 The Critical Thoughts on Games & Art category is being streamlined into critical short-essays/entries that aid the studies and discernment towards my BFA Thesis Project, which spans from the fall until the end of next spring.
-Play on Words is a series devoted towards what greater significance the most common words in game-design could lend upon closer inspection.

 With only a month left until its 1st anniversary, I’ve wanted to write about the significance Audiosurf has had on me.
 I’m both a visual and sonic artist, but I have to admit my first true love was audio (specifically music) without really knowing.
 Freud would probably blame it on some subconscious suppression, but I think it was my foolish immaturity trying to convince me that audio wasn’t very approachable in a “video-game”.
 Maybe the descriptor is the real criminal, but it’s too late to go into that sort of thing now (really, why am I still awake at 2am?)